Open Pollinated vs. Hybrid and GMO Seeds

 Savable seeds and the resulting genetic diversity are the heritage of our children.
 Starting with our grandparent’s parents, we have not done a very good job in handing down an intact legacy to our children.
-In the last century, the environment has been despoiled, natural populations declining, old growth forests almost gone, sea and river fisheries emptied, and now most of our food resilience lost.
+In the last century, the environment has been despoiled, natural populations declining, old growth forests almost gone, fisheries emptied, rivers dammed, and now most of our food resilience lost.
 From 288 varieties of beets to 17 today; from 307 varieties of corn to just 12.
-How can a parent do that to a child?
+How can a parent do that to their child?

 On the surface hybrid seeds may sound positive but selling them to home gardeners and small farmers may be doing them a disservice.
 Buying non-savable seeds blocks the benefits of saving your own seed including economics, adapting seeds to your region for greater vigor and disease resistance, preserving heritage varieties and food sovereignty.